Generative Flows with Invertible Attentions

+The nature of the introduced global masking strategy better ensures the involved attentions can be invertible directly.
+Furthermore, it enables an attention transfer from one split $\bm{x_1}$ to the other split $\bm{x_2}$, which encourages interaction between the two splits along one attention dimension such as spatial dimension and channel dimension.
+As illustrated in Fig.(\ref{fig:attnflow_main}) (a)-(c), the overall masked flow attention operations can be roughly formulated as

+where Eq.\eqref{eq:attn_forward1} and Eq.\eqref{eq:attn_forward2} are for iMap and iTrans respectively, and Eq.\eqref{eq:attn_forward3} is for both. $\odot$ represents the element-wise/matrix multiplication for the proposed iMap/iTrans, and $f(\bm{x}_1)$ indicates the attention weight computation for iMap/iTrans\footnote{The new masking computation and the attention-oriented transformation make our attention operations distinct from exiting coupling layers \cite{dinh2017density,kingma2018glow} and its associated attentions like the one in \cite{ho2019flow++}.}.
+As shown in Fig.(\ref{fig:attnflow_main}) (b)-(d), our approach computes the inverse propagation directly as follows:

+where Eq.\eqref{eq:attn_back1} and Eq.\eqref{eq:attn_back2} are for iMap and iTrans respectively, and Eq.\eqref{eq:attn_back3} is for both. $\oslash$ indicates the element-wise/matrix division for iMap/iTrans, and $f(\bm{x}_1)$ denotes the computation of attention weights.
+Below we provide the details of the two introduced invertible attentions, and the corresponding Jacobian determinant computation.

-\parsection{iMap Attention} The major idea of iMap is to scale the feature map with the learned attention weights based on the first-order correlations of flow dimensions.
-Concretely, we study the iMap attention mechanism over the spatial domain of flow feature maps.
+\parsection{iMap Attention} Following \cite{wang2020attentionnas} that invents regular map-based attention (i.e., diagonal attention), we exploit an invertible map-based attention to scale the feature map with the learned attention weights that encodes the importance of individual flow dimensions along the attention dimension.
+The main difference is that we apply attention weights calculated on one split $\bm{x_1}$ to the other split $\bm{x_2}$, due to the invertiable design in Eq.\eqref{eq:attn_forward} and Eq.\eqref{eq:attn_back}.
+Concretely, we apply a sequence of analogous functions from \cite{wang2020attentionnas} to realize iMap over the spatial domain of flow feature maps.
 Mathematically, the attention weights can be calculated as